The Path of Meditation Level Two

 In the context of this home practice support program, we can begin by revisiting a quote from one of Phakchok Rinpoche’s recent teachings in which he discusses the very essence of Mahāmudrā.
 You may notice that here Rinpoche is not giving a direct translation of the term.
 Instead, he is explaining how we approach the practice.

 We could say that the entire purpose of our dharma practice is to achieve or attain enlightenment for the sake of all sentient beings.
 Mahāmudrā is a path to accomplish just that.
-The Path of Meditation level I home practice support program emphasized developing the calmness of mind that Rinpoche mentions in the above quote as the first important thing to know.
-This follow-up home support program, the Path of Meditation Level II focuses on the second important point in Rinpoche’s quote.
+In the Path of Meditation student pathway, The Path of Meditation Level One home practice support program emphasized developing the calmness of mind that Rinpoche mentions in the above quote as the first important thing to know.
+This follow-up home support program, the Path of Meditation Level Two focuses on the second important point in Rinpoche’s quote.

-All of these Mahāmudrā practices therefore are geared toward glimpsing the nature of mind–mind’s most fundamental essence, synonymous with Buddhanature, or Tathāgatagarbha (essence of the Thus-gone)or emptiness.
+All of these Mahāmudrā practices, therefore, are geared toward glimpsing the nature of mind’s most fundamental essence, synonymous with Buddhanature, or Tathāgatagarbha (essence of the Thus-gone) or emptiness.

 Mahāmudrā is a systematic approach, a recipe if you will, for how one first begins to glimpse that natural state that is the true nature of mind, and then how to stabilize and continue in that recognition, a recognition from which all good qualities naturally arise.
 When that recognition of the natural state, the nature of mind, is uncontrived and uninterrupted that is enlightenment.